riceset/Hugo/content/articles/Introduction-to-pointers-in-C.md

 int num = 1;
 ```

-As you might know, variables are stored in memory, and the size of each variable will differ depending on its data type.
+As you might know, variables get stored in memory, and the size of each variable will differ depending on its data type.

-For instance, an integer variable like  `num` declared above, is 4 bytes long on my Mac, but the size could vary depending on the machine.
+For instance, an integer variable like  `num` declared above is 4 bytes long on my Mac, but the size could vary depending on the machine.

 You can always check the size of a particular data type by using the `sizeof()` operator.